Devopstotest/Learning-git/README.md

-# Learning-git
+i# Learning-git
-I am writing this to understand how to work on devops
+this is the modifieed file